 Get help with Touch ID

 - If you're using a case or screen protector, make sure it doesn't cover the Home button or the surrounding ring.
-If it does, remove the case or screen protector and try again.

 - Try enrolling a different finger.

-- If you can't enroll any of your fingers, take your device to an Apple Retail Store, Apple Authorized Service Provider, or contact AppleCare for help.
+- If you can't enroll any of your fingers, take your device to an Apple Retail Store or Apple Authorized Service Provider, or contact Apple Support.

-* Moisture, lotions, sweat, oils, cuts, or dry skin might affect fingerprint recognition.
+1 Moisture, lotions, sweat, oils, cuts, or dry skin might affect fingerprint recognition.
 Certain activities can also temporarily affect fingerprint recognition, including exercising, showering, swimming, cooking, or other conditions or changes that affect your fingerprint.